Grasmit/Flash-Dispatchment/README.md

 # FlashDispatchment

-A web application through which user can transfer theier inanimate things to the other users.
+A web application through which user can request to transfer their inanimate things to the other person.

+Following below steps
 1) User have to sign in or log in
 2) User can request to transer things
 3) confirm request and you will get order no